37+ Google SERP Features: A Complete Guide

 How to get

 To have the same SERP feature displayed for your brand query, you need to level up your X (ex-Twitter) profile.
 For those who have not yet followed you, this block will show the relevance of your posts and invite users to follow you.
-Regular posting, follower growth, retweets are all good measures for those striving to get this SERP feature.
+Regular posting, follower growth, retweets are all good measures to take to get this SERP feature.

 Sports